Chia-Network/chia-docs/docs/plotting/plotting-basics.md

 The next page will detail the various types of hardware that can be used for creating Chia plots.
 Later, we'll discuss the specific compression levels, including the hardware required to yield each increase in farming rewards.

 ## How to Get Help

 If you are stumped about some aspect of plotting, farming, or Chia generally, we're here to help!

 - Get help on CNI's official [Discord](https://discord.gg/chia), in the `#farming-and-plotting` and `#support` channels.

-- Get more questions answered in the [plotting FAQ](/plotting-faq).
+- Get more questions answered in the [Help site](https://help.chia.net/hc/en-us/sections/8356235528599-Plotting).